pjbriggs/nebulizer/docs/users.rst

 .. note::

-   Purging a user account marks the datasets and histories associated with that account as deleted; these data will then be removed when Galaxy's clean-up scripts are run.
+   Purging a user account overwrites the email and username for that account with random strings; it also marks the datasets and histories associated with that account as deleted.
+These data can then be removed from disk by running Galaxy's clean-up scripts.

    For information on the clean-up scripts see the Galaxy documentation at